 1983 was the last time Crossroads wandered far, far away from the West Midlands as Jill and Adam Chance headed to Venice, Italy, for their honeymoon.

 Other Locations The Kings Oak Public Library was Ward End Library in Birmingham.
 The Speedway Track in Wolverhampton featured in a storyline in the late 1960s.
-Endwood Court was used as the home of one of David Hunter’s mistresses in 1985.
-(Interesting to note this block of flats is directly opposite Noele Gordon’s house on Handsworth Wood Road.)
 Hagley Hall was the setting for the wedding reception of Jill and Adam in 1983 for a TV Times special (not seen on screen).
+David Hunter’s gambling addiction (his second spell of gambling) was played out at the Rainbow Casino, Portland Road, Birmingham while Beeches Walk takeaway in Sutton Coldfield features n 1985 when Benny fancies some chips.
+Roy and Anne-Marie oblige.

 In the mid-1980s the Birmingham Evening Mail and Post offices at Colmore Circus in the city centre doubled in the series as the home of the fictional regionwide Midland Gazette newspaper.
 The 1960s building was demolished in 2006.